Larnsce/r-playground/README.md

-# R-tistic
+# R-Playground

-Repo for reproducible, open source classes using R.
+Repo for documenting R packages that I explored.
+Many of them will find use in the R-tistic class. http://www.lse.de/r-tistic

 ## License